-The aim of this paper is to present a multi usable system based on bioinformatics which can be used in many applications.
-The first use of this system is to classify different species based on three different proteins sequences by a fast and easy way.
-Two different classifiers systems have been introduced to perform this application based on neural network and Euclidean distance techniques.
-The two techniques gave the same result which is 100% of success classification.
-Also this system classifies the type of protein within certain specie which is human through 10 different based on sequence alignments.
-Finally this system can be used to predict the 3D structure the secondary structure of human proteins-such as hemoglobin, insulin and albumin- from its DNA sequence.
+The aim of this paper was to present a system that can classify different species based on hemoglobin sequences and also can predict the structure of a specific human protein, hemoglobin, from its DNA sequence by a fast and easy way.
+Two different classifiers systems have been introduced to perform the classifier system based on neural network and Euclidean distance techniques.
+The two techniques gave the same result 100% of success classification.
+This can be applied to other protein types to make a powerful system for classifying different species.

-Two different techniques have been used to perform the prediction of the 3D structure of the protein, neural network and hidden Markov model.
+For the predictor system two different techniques have been used to perform the prediction of the 3D structure of the protein, neural network and hidden Markov model.
 It is found that the neural network technique gave slightly better success prediction than Markov model.
 The highest obtained success prediction rate was about 94% compared to the 77% obtained in similar works.
-In addition, a high prediction ratio (99.8%) has been achieved in the prediction of the secondary structure of those proteins compared to 81% from previous works.
-This work may be applied to other different protein types to make a powerful system for prediction of protein structure.
+In addition, a high prediction ratio (99.8%) has been achieved in the prediction of the secondary structure compared to 81% from previous works.
+This work may be applied to different protein types to make a powerful system for prediction of protein structure.